Stephen D. Richards: Capture

 The Workingman's Friend, a Leavenworth, Kansas newspaper, reported that Chicago authorities received part of the reward.

 After his arrest, Richards was jailed in Steubenville, Ohio.
-While there, he wrote two articles for the local newspaper, confessing to nine murders in a period of three years.
+While there, he wrote two articles for the local newspaper, confessing to nine murders in three years.
 Sheriff David Anderson of Buffalo County, Nebraska, and Sheriff Martin of Kearney County, both of whom had pursued Richards to Ohio, returned him to Nebraska.
 Due to local public outrage, Anderson and Martin feared that Richards would be lynched if he were returned to any of the localities where he had committed his crimes, so it was decided to avoid taking him to these places initially.

 At the time of Richards' arrest, authorities suspected he was a member of a gang of outlaws who had plagued the state, or even the group's leader.
-Law enforcement was able to definitively link Richards to the nine murders to which he had confessed, and suggested that he might have killed even more, but The Nebraska State Journal doubted this.
+Law enforcement was able to definitively link Richards to the nine murders to which he had confessed, and suggested that he might have killed even more. something The Nebraska State Journal expressed doubt on.

 Shortly before his trial, Richards predicted that he would be convicted and hanged for his crimes.
 He was moved to a jail in Omaha on December 28, then transferred to Kearney by train.
 On December 30, a large crowd of enraged townsfolk gathered outside of the jail in Kearney where Richards was being kept.
 Fearing a lynching, authorities took "extra precautions" to ensure Richards' safety, as well as their own.
 While being moved to the depot, Richards was said to have been impressed by the large crowd, asking whether the whole town was there to see him.
 Eventually, the crowd dispersed and there were no further incidents during the rest of his stay in Kearney.